talwrii/i3parse/README.md

 * This tool was very much influenced by [emacs](https://www.gnu.org/software/emacs/) with its features for self documentation.
 * The [parsimonious library](https://github.com/erikrose/parsimonious) is used for parsing.
 * [i3wm question regarding programmatically querying keybinding ](https://faq.i3wm.org/question/5483/how-can-i-list-all-xorg-and-i3-keybindings-currently-in-effect/index.html)
+* The functionality to find unbound keys is influenced by a similar feature in emacs [free-keys](https://github.com/Fuco1/free-keys)